Absences and Attendance

 Newsletters are sent to parents by email fortnightly on Friday with items of information about school events, community news and children's contributions.
 These newsletters are an important link between home and school.
 They are available on this website or a hard copy can be collected from the school office.
 SEE NEWSLETTERS HERE

-Class and individual photos are taken each year in June.
+Class and individual photos are taken each year in June by Photo Life.

 Reporting to Parents

-Familiarise your child with road safety.
+Please familiarise your child with road safety.
 Be sure your child knows how to behave on the roads - particularly how to use the pedestrian crossings between home and school.
 Please encourage your child to check before walking onto a Pedestrian crossing.
 If you bring or collect children by car, do not park outside the school entrances.
 Road patrols must have uninterrupted vision.
 The Mokoia Road car park has a drop off zone for children to safely exit from cars.
-There is no provision for parents to park on the school grounds.
+There is no provision for parents to park on the school grounds for drop off or pick up of children.

 From time to time, books belonging to the school find their way into homes.
 Apart from library books, which we encourage children to take home, all other books belonging to the school should be returned.
 Parents' help with this would be appreciated.

-Children may scooter to school, but must apply for a scooter licence, and then wear helmet and hi-vis vest.
+Children may scooter to school, but must wear a helmet and hi-vis vest.
 Children may scooter with their Walking School Bus, but must remain behind the WSB driver at all times.

 The school is involved with interschool competition in many sports codes.
 Sports clubs support school teams and where possible encourage children to take part in Saturday competition.
 The school promotes a wide range of Kiwi Sports.
 Parent support is sought and appreciated to encourage full child involvement.
 School uniform is required when representing the school.

-This is available at Paper Plus, in the shopping centre, at competitive prices.
+This is available at Paper Plus, in the Highbury Shopping Centre, at competitive prices.
 All exercise books should be filled before a new purchase is made.
 No money should be given to children in the junior area unless parents receive a written request from the teacher.

 Supervision of Grounds